Jimmy Blewett: 2013

 Blewett ran eight events on the NASCAR Whelen Modified Tour.
 He won three events which were New Egypt, Bridgeport (twice), and Wall.

 2014

 Blewett, raced a full year of dirt and finished fifth in the points at New Egypt Speedway along with a victory.
 He capped the year off at Wall Stadium, Turkey Derby.

 2015

 Blewett, missed three events at New Egypt Speedway which was due to his flip in June.
 He came back in July and won at New Egypt 4 July weekend.
 He won the Woody's 105 at Wall Stadium.
 After the regular season ended at New Egypt, Blewett decided to sell his dirt equipment and return to his roots on asphalt for the 2016 season.
 Blewett raced the Ole Blue No. 3 at the NorthSouth Shootout at Caraway Speedway, finishing 10th.
-He ran the Trukey Derby at Wall Stadium Winning the Dirt Modified and SK Modified feature, and a DNF in the Tour Mod Race.
+He ran the Turkey Derby at Wall Stadium Winning the Dirt Modified and SK Modified feature, and a DNF in the Tour Mod Race.